Tell us a little about your background.

 What do you do outside work?

-I spend most of my spare time outdoors – hiking or kayaking – or reading (when the weather forces me inside).
-I love travel, and have just booked a caving expedition in Vietnam!
+I spend most of my spare time outdoors – hiking, camping or kayaking – or reading (when the weather forces me inside).
+I love to travel – I’ve been on caving expeditions in Vietnam, travelled the Silk Road, and hiked the Kokoda Track.

 What is your claim to fame?